Tepew/Zabbix5-Export-custom-triggers/README.md

 # Zabbix5-Export-custom-triggers

 Tempplate tested and work in zabbix 5.0.X.
-Script for Oracle databse, but you can recreate for other DB For use script you need import two files (file in folder script) export_custom_triggers.sh
+Script for Oracle database, but you can recreate for other DB For use script you need import two files (file in folder script) export_custom_triggers.sh
 export_custom_triggers_list.sh